RicoJia/Mumble-Robot/mumble_onboard/halo/README.md

 # HALO (Hybrid Autonomous Localization & Observation)

 This is a ROS2-independent static library for Lidar-Inertial-Odometry SLAM.
+It supports both 2D and 3D LiDAR data through templating, RAII with unique_ptr.
+It also uses vectorization, SIMD, and thread pooling (C++ 20).
+Its lower level library is Eigen (no PCL).

 ## Features